-Parents, legal guardians, or adult students (age 18 and/or in post-secondary education) have the right of access, right of waiver of access, right to challenge and hearing, and right of privacy of records maintained on their child, and a right of a copy of the record (at the cost of reproduction).
+Parents, legal guardians, or adult students (age 18 and/or in post-secondary education) have the right of access, right of waiver of access, right to revoke waiver of access, right to challenge and hearing, and right of privacy of records maintained on their child, and a right of a copy of the record (at the cost of reproduction).

-Transfer, disclosure, or release of student records requires prior written consent of the parent of eligible student exceptions include: as outlined in this document.
+Transfer, disclosure, or release of student records requires prior written consent of the parent of eligible student exceptions include:

-- disclosures made to school officials with legitimate educational interests; - disclosures made to another school at which the student intends to enroll; - disclosures made to state or local education authorities for auditing or evaluating federal-or state- supported education programs, or enforcing relevant federal laws; and - disclosures including information the school has designated as "directory information".
+- disclosures made to school officials with legitimate educational interests; - disclosures made to another school at which the student intends to enroll; - disclosures made to state or local education authorities for auditing or evaluating federal-or statesupported education programs, or enforcing relevant federal laws; and - disclosures including information the school has designated as "directory information".